Kaamatan: Etymology

 The word Kaamatan carries the meaning of "harvest" in the Kadazan-Dusun languages, derived from the Kadazan-Dusun word "tomot".
 In the Murutic languages, their harvest festival is called the Kalimaran, although there are differences in the celebration that occurs from March and the Kaamatan that occurs in May.
-In both the Rungus language and Lundayeh, the harvest festival is also referred to as Kaamatan and is celebrated in the same month of May, with the Rungus had observing the Kaamatan festival as part of their annual Magahau festival.
-During the Kaamatan, roadside billboard or banner greetings such as "Kotobian Tadau Tagazo do Kaamatan" (Kadazan) or "Kotobian Tadau Tagayo do Kaamatan" (Dusun), which are translated to "Happy Harvest Festival" or "Wishing you a Happy Harvest Festival", are commonly found around Sabah during the festive season.
+In the Rungus, Lundayeh, and Paitanic languages, the harvest festival is also referred to as Kaamatan and is celebrated in the same month of May, with the Rungus had observing the Kaamatan festival as part of their annual Magahau festival.
+During the Kaamatan, roadside billboard or banner greetings such as "Kotobian Tadau Tagazo do Kaamatan (Kadazan) or "Kotobian Tadau Tagayo do Kaamatan (Dusun), which translate to "Happy Harvest Festival" or "Wishing you a Happy Harvest Festival", are commonly found around Sabah during the festive season.

 History

 During the "Conference of the District Chiefs and Native Chiefs" of the Crown colony of North Borneo in 1956, the native chief of the Interior Dusuns, OKK Sedomon Gunsanad Kina, proposed for the Kaamatan celebration to be declared and gazetted as an official public holiday in North Borneo.
 The British colonial authorities agreed on the proposal during the conference and on 9 May 1960, the celebration was gazetted by the British colonial authorities as an official public holiday for the region of North Borneo, under which it was announced during the "Annual Meeting of the Kadazan Association" under the then Chief Minister Donald Stephens.
 The first largest celebration was held in 1961 and was considered a special celebration since it was the first time since 1960 the festival public holiday was given the official status of recognition, where it is still remembered more clearly and with more enthusiasm than the 1963 independence celebration day.